 The modern lines of the bridge in the port and the boats on the edge of the city makes a great spot for photos.
 The water and sky meet with few buildings interrupting the perspective which is a fabulous scene for photographers.

-These are just some of my favourite things to do in Barcelona but the list changes over the seasons.
+These are just some things to do in Barcelona but my list changes over the seasons.

 What are your ideas for Things to do in Barcelona?